 Magnesium-deficient plants generally develop a mottled pale green or chlorotic pattern in the interveinal tissue of older leaves, often starting near the margin.
 In cereal, leaves with mild deficiencies develop a green linear beading that progresses to interveinal chlorosis.
-In severe cases, the chlorosis progresses to the middle of the leaf and the small veins also become affected.
+In severe cases, the yellowing progresses to the middle of the leaf and the small veins also become affected.
 Reddish or brown spots appear on the leaf blade.
 Later on, the development of necrotic areas in the highly chlorotic tissue gives the leaves a rugged and deformed aspect.
 Finally, the yellowing engulfs the whole leaf, eventually leading to premature death and early shedding.
 Root growth is inhibited, resulting in poor plant vigor.

 Apply substances that contain magnesium such as algal limestone, dolomite or limestone magnesium.
 Use manure, organic mulches or compost to balance the soil nutrient content.
 They contain organic matter and many nutrients that are released slowly into the soil.